iqnev/esp32_sleep_modes/README.md

 | Deep-sleep  |RTC timer + RTC memory |10µA |
 | Hibernation  | RTC timer only |5µA |
 | Power off  | CHIP_PU is set to low level, the chip is powered off |0.1µA |

+## ESP32 Deep Sleep
+In deep sleep mode, CPUs, most of the RAM, and all the digital peripherals which are clocked from APB_CLK are powered off.
+The only parts of the chip which can still be powered on are: RTC controller, RTC peripherals (including ULP coprocessor), and RTC memories (slow and fast).
+The chip consumes around 0.15 mA to 10µA.
+Along with the CPU, the main memory of the chip is also disabled.
+So, everything stored in that memory is wiped out and cannot be accessed.
+If you want to use the data over reboot, store it into the RTC memory by defining a global variable with ```RTC_DATA_ATTR``` attribute. ```esp_deep_sleep_start()``` function can be used to immediately enter deep sleep once wake-up sources are configured.
+By default, ESP32 will automatically power down the peripherals not needed by the wake-up source.
+Before entering deep sleep mode, applications must disable WiFi and BT using appropriate calls (```esp_bluedroid_disable()```, ```esp_bt_controller_disable()```, ```esp_wifi_stop()```).